We do our best to capture the spirit of summer at Camp Takodah.

 We have 230 campers in South Camp compared with 120 campers in North Camp.
 As a rule of thumb, we usually post about 150 photos of South Camp and 100 photos of North Camp each day.
 However, the number of photos will vary from day to day, and we have no set minimum or maximum photos per day.

 Some campers actively seek out our media team, while others couldn’t care less — and some even avoid the media team altogether.
 In addition, some campers pursue classes or activities that are harder to photograph for a number of reasons.
-For example, if your child takes critter catching where they’re always venturing to remote places in camp, then they won’t be photographed nearly as often as campers taking low ropes in the heart of camp.
+For example, if your child takes critter catching where they’re always venturing to remote places on our property, then they won’t be photographed nearly as often as campers taking low ropes in the heart of camp.

-To ensure the safety and privacy of our campers, we very rarely take pictures inside of cabins.
+To ensure the safety and privacy of our campers, we very rarely take pictures inside of cabins, and we never take photos in bathhouses (twins).
 This includes times when campers are inside cabins due to inclement weather.
 Also, we don’t take nearly as many photos inside buildings, like the dining hall, simply because the poor lighting results in lackluster photos.

 Unfortunately, we can’t control the weather.
 On days when campers have to spend considerable time inside their cabins or other buildings due to weather, we won’t be able to take as many pictures.